 - Dividing a large bathroom

 - Converting a spare bedroom or study

-If you feel like you don’t have any available space to spare, you may need to extend your home to accommodate an additional bathroom.
+If you don’t have any space to spare, you may need to extend your home to accommodate an additional bathroom.

 Permissions, Permits and Licences